Reese’s Stuffed Peanut Butter Cookies

 - 1 cup (180g) semi-sweet chocolate chips

 - 2 teaspoons creamy peanut butter

-*Thick, store-bought peanut butter is preferred.
+- Thick, commercial brand peanut butter is preferred.
 If using natural style, make sure the peanut butter is thick and not oily in the slightest - which will make your cookie dough thin, slippery, and spread all over the baking sheet even after chilling the cookie dough.
 You need thick, non-oily peanut butter like Jif or Skippy.

 Tag @sallysbakeblog on Instagram and hashtag it #sallysbakingaddiction.

 With kitchen-tested quality recipes and step-by-step tutorials, my goal is to give you the confidence to bake and cook from scratch.